Unit 1: Swift as a Language

 Before touching SwiftUI, you need the language it’s built on.
 Swift is statically typed, compiled, and designed around a distinction — value types vs. reference types — that will shape every decision in the units that follow.

-This unit covers the language features you’ll see constantly in NerfJournal’s source: structs, enums, optionals, protocols, extensions, closures, and computed properties.
+This unit covers the language features you’ll see constantly in NerfJournal’s source: structs, enums, optionals, protocols, extensions, modules, closures, and computed properties.
 None of this is SwiftUI-specific; it’s just Swift.

 The single most important idea in this unit is that structs are value types.
 Everything else makes more sense once that has settled in.